(Paleo, AIP, GAPS, Wahls)

 Beef Kidney Kofta with Spinach and Figs from Kari Owens

+P.S.
 When you’re in the healing diet community, you hear about the importance of bone broth from day 1.
 Oxtail makes incredible broth – flavorful, gelatinous and nutrient-dense.
-These recipes, turn it into a meal:

 Many people recommend these as gateway organ meats, because their flavor is similar to regular meat.
 That’s because the tongue is basically a muscle, so it really doesn’t fall into the category of nutrient-dense organ meat.
 Add to that the fact that it looks like a tongue, and it doesn’t get my top recommendation.
 That said, it’s inexpensive, and if you can get over the appearance, quite easy to prepare: